-Outside of those two specific areas, specific circulation infrastructure plays only acontraints have not been conveyed to the County as to substantially hinder residential development.
+Outside of those two specific areas, specific circulation infrastructure contraints have not been conveyed to the County as to substantially hinder residential development.
 Constraints surrounding circulation infrastructure would appear to have a minor role in affecting residential development in the County.
 Traffic impacts are minor, for the most part, and would not affect potential residential development.